 Which barbecue brand stays fault-free for longest?

-The graph above shows how the brand that stays fault-free for the longest compares with the worst brand and the overall average.
-Which? members can see how brands compare for faults over a six-year period in the table below.
+The chart shows how the brand that stays fault-free for the longest compares with the worst brand and the overall average.

 |Brand name||% fault-free after six years|

 On average, people keep their barbecues for eight and a half years before replacing them.
 That's according to the experiences of Which? members who told us how long they kept their previous barbecue from a brand before they replaced it, either due to a fault, or because it wasn’t working as well as when they first bought it.

 As you can see from the graph below, there’s a big difference between how long the best and the worst barbecue brands last.

 How we measure faults and reliability in barbecues